networknt/light-doc/content/faq/oracle-streams.md

 But the Oracle Message Gateway currently only supports the integration of Oracle Streams AQ with applications based on WebSphere MQ 6.0 and TIB/Rendezvous 7.2.

-it doesn't support kafka (framework default message broker for CDC) for now
+it doesn't support Kafka (framework default message broker for CDC) for now

 ### Other solutions: